Auditing (Scientology)

-Hubbard claimed auditing provided many benefits including unsupported medical and psychological health effects.
-Since 1971, Scientology now publishes disclaimers in its books and publications declaring that the E-Meter "by itself does nothing", and that it is used specifically for spiritual purposes, not for mental or physical health.
+The electrical device, termed an E-meter, is an integral part of auditing procedure, and Hubbard made unsupported claims of health benefits from auditing.
+After several lawsuits involving mislabeling and practicing medicine without a license, Scientology was mandated to affix disclaimer labels to all E-meters and add disclaimers in all publications about the E-meter, declaring that the E-Meter "by itself does nothing", and that it is used specifically for spiritual purposes, not for mental or physical health.